hlbao/personal_site/content/post/causality/index.md

 ---
-title: Causality and Quantitative Methods
+title: Quantitative Methods, Causal Inference, and Panel Data
 date: 2021-04-11T18:09:50.169Z
 summary: '"Causal Inference in Statistics: A Primer" by Judea Pearl and "Quantitative Social Science: An Introduction" by Kosuke Imai.'